edvler/yii2-adldap-module/readme.md

 **Further documentation with examples:** [docs/USAGE_WITHOUT_USER_MODEL.md](docs/USAGE_WITHOUT_USER_MODEL.md)

+Modify of attributes is also possible.
+See [Method 3](#usage-method-3-create-modify-and-delete-active-directory-objects).

 ---

 ### Usage method 2: Deep integration into the yii2 framework with a user model